Hermanverschooten/faulty/README.md

 Faulty provides functionality that allows you to ignore errors based on their attributes and context.

 Take a look at the `Faulty.Ignorer` behaviour for more information about how to implement your own ignorer.

+## Faulty Tower

+[Faulty Tower](https://github.com/Hermanverschooten/faulty_tower) is the accompanying website that hosts the error database.